 The organizers also sell buttons and garters to rise funds for the events.
 These items represent the working permits that the women of the Red Light district needed during the Gold Rush times.
-Back them working without a permit was punished by serving time in jail.
+Back then working without a permit was punished by serving time in jail.

 1Alaskan word for greenhorn or someone who is new to Alaska.

 Analysis of the OOTD

 It had been cold lately even when the sun was out.
 Thus, I wore my linen pants and plaid shirt.
 In winter, these items are both too cold.
 I added nude slingbacks to elongate the legs.
 I accessorized with the necklace my husband designed for me and my new wooden watch.
 The wood feels so nice on the skin and the sporty design goes with the vibe of the casual work outfit.
 Buy yourself a wooden watch.

 Get style tips right into your email box.
 Subscribe to High Latitude Style to stay on top of the fashion and style game.